 Because biometric entry is a federal program, opt-out provisions are regulated by CBP.
-Current CBP policy states that travelers are allowed to opt-out of biometric screening.18 However, it is essential that all travelers fully understand this right and the consequences of opt-ing out; similarly, the Port must advocate for opt-out procedures are respectful and appropriate.
+Current CBP policy states that U.S. citizens and certain exempt aliens are allowed to opt-out of biometric screening.
+However, it is essential that all travelers fully understand this right and the consequences of opt-ing out; similarly, the Port must advocate for opt-out procedures that are respectful and appropriate.